Introduction

 Prompt Engineering for RAG

 Think of it this way: you just handed a research assistant the perfect stack of reference documents.
 But if your instructions are vague (“just answer the question”), they might ignore the documents and answer from memory instead.
+Same thing happens with AI.

 Four rules for good RAG prompts